 Newborn Specific Nappies

-Newborn nappies, be it all in ones (AIO) or pocket nappies, can be bought from various cloth nappy brands and tend to start from approx 5lbs up to about 12lbs.
-This is an option if you think you are on track to having a smaller or premature baby as they last approximately 8/10 weeks depending on the weight of your baby.
+Newborn nappies, be it all in ones (AIO) or pocket nappies such as our Baba + Boo newborn pocket nappies, can be bought from various cloth nappy brands and tend to start from approx 5lbs up to about 12lbs.
+This is an option if you think you are on track to having a smaller or premature baby as they can last approximately up to 6 months depending on the weight of your baby.
 You may find that after a month or so, newborn nappies need boosting for extra absorbency as newborns need several nappy changes a day and there is less fabric in a newborn nappy compared with a standard pocket nappy.
 The LittleLamb triple bamboo boosters are the perfect thirsty inserts for this job!
 Raved about in the cloth nappy world, these boosters are perfect for extra boosting and work particularly well at night.

 2-Part Nappy System

 This sounds daunting but it's not!
 The system is named this way because there are '2 parts' to making it work.
 A fabric nappy - usually a choice of microfibre, cotton or bamboo (bamboo being the most absorbent) and a waterproof wrap on the outside.
 This is a great system for newborns due to the 2-part nature and the wrap, you're less likely to suffer leaks.
 Newborn babies (especially breastfed babies) are known for their runny, explosive poops!
 Inside the LittleLamb 2-part bamboo nappy is a reusable fleecy liner which catches poop and makes changing easier.
 There is also the option of using disposable liners that come in a roll.
 These nappies are usually available in sizes 1-3, (9lbs to upwards of 30lbs), can be boosted easily and work particularly well at night.

 Flat Nappies With Wrap